daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 My favorite food is
 {% endhighlight %}

-This behavior is sort of annoying, because it makes it way too easy to write Bash scripts that have subtle bugs where a variable that you thought had a value turns out to be an empty string because you mistyped the variable name.
+This behavior is sort of annoying, because it makes it way too easy for you to write Bash scripts that have subtle bugs where a variable that you thought had a value turns out to be an empty string because you mistyped the variable name.

 > On the other hand, there are actually occasions when it is _useful_ for Bash
 > to treat undefined variables as empty strings, but I won't get into that here.